Updated March 10, 2021

 Mint shares information here on our blog and through this wonderful volunteer-created website.
 We even have frequently asked questions with answers here.
 So please browse those and follow us on Instagram, Facebook and Twitter.
 If you’re still curious, please send us more questions to answer!

-And we hope some of you – or your offspring, nieces and nephews and grandchildren – will want to join us and will interview with Mint in April.
+And we hope some of you – or your offspring, nieces and nephews and grandchildren – will want to join us and will interview with Mint in April or early May.